frontfoot/overlay_me/README.md

 ## Todo

+- make used libs non-conflicting (actual jQuery override a preexisting jQuery and break some pages)
-- allow local image uploading (a temporary hosting on amazon s3 ?), [makiapp.com](http://makiapp.com/) does it!
+- allow local image uploading (hosting on amazon s3 ?), [makiapp.com](http://makiapp.com/) does it!
+- toolbar
+  - make another version of the toolbar fixed on top of the screen (with a style switch)
+  - add a fixed/pin option
+  - a switch to hide the whole thing, menu + images (with a keyboard shortcut)
 - overlays
   - make a cycling system, by click or keypress, to iterate through overlays one by one
-  - overlay images sub-sets (sub-directories) should appear as nested blocks
+  - images sub-sets (sub-directories) should appear as nestable blocks
-  - make another version of the toolbar fixed on top of the screen
+  - an unchecked image should not even be in the DOM! which would make that 'hide inactives' option pointless (don't remember why it's been build like that in a first place...)
+- write some tests !!!

 ## Usage